wu-lee/rushkoff-archive/docs/_articles/citizen-of-the-future.md

 \-

 First, you have to accept that the stories in our news media from the heated debates on Meet the Press to glad- handing, "non-partisan" announce- often have ments in the Rose Garden an elitist. of the public will

-very little to do with what is actually going Teledemocracy is a populist revival, after

 on.
 They are commonly exploited as all, isn't it?